 Believe it or not, but, contrary to popular beliefs, not all Breitlings do look the same.
 This new Breitling Galactic 44 (the ref.
-A45320B9/BD42-101W reviewed here and other models), for example, features a very unusual (for the Swiss-based brand) combination of an elegantly sculpted body that looks more slender than it actually is, a remarkable set of crown-guards, and a relatively thin bezel that still displays all the relevant information for either an amateur diver or a professional pilot.
+A45320B9/BD42-101W reviewed here and other models), for example, features an unusual (for the brand) combination of an elegantly sculpted body that looks more slender than it actually is, a remarkable set of crown-guards, and a relatively thin bezel that still displays all the relevant information for either an amateur diver or a professional pilot.
 Perhaps, the only thing that it needs is the usual notches that were apparently dropped here in order for its polished surface to better match that of the case.
 Well, nothing is perfect.

 The Galactic family welcomes its new member.
-Coming in an oversized stainless steel body that nicely combines mirror-polished and satin-brushed surfaces, the military-style Breitling Galactic 44 is, as far as I know, the first member of the growing collection that comes powered by their Caliber 45 automatic movement.
+Coming in an oversized stainless steel body that nicely combines mirror-polished and satin-brushed surfaces, the military-style Galactic 44 is, as far as I know, the first member of the growing collection that comes powered by their Caliber 45 automatic movement.

-As you can see, the layout not only makes the watch look more balanced with the day of week aperture partially compensating for the visual ‘overweightness’ of Breitling’s famous “winged B” logo, but is also more legible, which is a good thing for those overseas customers who never studied English.
+The layout not only makes the watch look more balanced with the day of week aperture partially compensating for the visual ‘overweightness’ of Breitling’s famous “winged B” logo, but is also more legible, which is a good thing for those overseas customers who never studied English.

-Although on these promotional photos the wristwatch looks refreshingly thin (I mean, Breitling is one of those watchmakers who was never shy to make a hamburger of timepiece), it is not really true.
+Although on these promotional photos the wristwatch looks refreshingly thin (I mean, Breitling is one of those watchmakers who was never shy to make a hamburger of timepiece), it is not true.
 According to official information, the device measures 14.30 millimeters top to bottom.
-However, thanks to its mildly oversized body that, as the name tells us, is 44 mm wide, the case indeed looks very slender.
+However, thanks to its mildly oversized body that, as the name tells us, is 44 mm wide, the case indeed looks slender.
 The effect is achieved not only thanks to well-calculated proportions, but also with help of little design tricks, like nicely curved side profile, oversized onion-shaped setting crown, and the relatively thin unidirectional rotating bezel.

 As usual, you can have the Galactic 44 in at least fifteen combinations.
 Currently, Breitling offers the timepiece in stainless steel with three versions of the dial (Trophy black, Metallica blue, and Sierra silver) and five variations of straps, including crocodile leather and black textile strap.